 - Depending on the operating system you are using, the cli.bat or cli.sh file sets up the environment to interact with the exposed Fiorano API.
 Ant commands can be executed from the cli.bat (or cli.sh, as appropriate) files to issue requests to the Fiorano Enterprise Server. - The build file for ant tasks is build.xml.
-This contains the list of ant tasks provided by Fiorano by default to interact with the exposed API.
-The tasks exposed by the API include import, export, launch, stop, compile, and sync, amongst others. - The build properties file is the properties file for the build xml file containing the ant tasks.
+This contains the list of ant tasks provided by Fiorano by default to interact with the exposed API. - The build properties file is the properties file for the build xml file containing the ant tasks.